arestivo/slides/markdown/php.md

 # $_SESSION

-The special **$_SESSIONS** variable is an associative array containing session variables available to the current script.
+The special **$_SESSION** variable is an associative array containing session variables available to the current script.

 ```php
 session_start();